richiesure/aws-security-hardening/PROJECT-SUMMARY.md

 2. Add VPN or bastion host for SSH access
 3. Enable MFA on root account (manual step)
 4. Review IAM users and remove unused ones
 ---

-## Interview Talking Points

-**Q: How do you handle secrets in your applications?**
-> "I use AWS Secrets Manager to store sensitive credentials.
-Applications retrieve secrets at runtime using IAM roles, so passwords are never in code or environment variables.
-This allows for automatic rotation and audit trails of secret access."

-**Q: How do you detect security threats in AWS?**
-> "I enable GuardDuty which uses machine learning to detect anomalies like compromised instances, unauthorized access patterns, or data exfiltration attempts.
-It integrates with SNS to alert our team immediately when threats are detected."

-**Q: How do you maintain audit trails for compliance?**
-> "CloudTrail logs every API call across all regions.
-These logs are stored in S3 with versioning and encryption.
-For compliance audits, I can show exactly who did what, when, and from which IP address."

----

 ## Cost Analysis